jelenkoo10/calculator_app/README.md

 ## Overview

+This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29/).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 Users should be able to:

 - See the size of the elements adjust based on their device's screen size